The Loss of Sovereignty Argument

 It is true that some aspects of sovereignty should be protected: National Security, Defence, and Currency are good examples.
 The UK rightly pools sovereignty on Defence issues through NATO which brings in the USA and Canada and because France has finally understood the need for NATO, it too now participates more fully in that organisation.

-The UK wisely opted out of both the EU single currency and the Schengen Single Travel Area and we continue to use our own money and police our own borders.
+The UK wisely opted out of the EU single currency and (less wisely) out of the Schengen Single Travel Area and we continue to use our own money and police our own borders.

 The Net Migration Issue